notional-labs/anone/nft-marketplace/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-### fix error "The template root requires exactly one element.eslint-plugin-vue" in file .Vue
+### Fix error "The template root requires exactly one element.eslint-plugin-vue" in file .vue
 You can solve this by doing:
 ```
 F1>Preferences:Open Settings (JSON)